soxfmr/BookmarkerRe/README.md

 ### 0x0 What's BookrmarkerRe

-**BookmarkerRe** are the set of libraries that aim to classify the Chrome bookmarks automatically.
+**BookmarkerRe** is a set of libraries with an achieving tool that aim to classify the Chrome bookmarks automatically.

 ### 0x1 How it works

-The structure of **BookmarkerRe** as show the figure below:
+The structure of **BookmarkerRe** show as the figure below:

 ![](http://i1.tietuku.com/0c9bea3fa87a70a6.png?raw=true)